build CLI apps in dart - part 2

 }

-So duntar takes the name or path of a tar file or tar.gz file, check the extension and run untar with the correct switches.
+So duntar takes the name or path of a tar file or tar.gz file, checks the extension, and runs untar with the correct switches.

 So once again let’s pull the command apart.